Sushant Singh death: Rhea Chakraborty’s plea to shift FIR to Mumbai is ‘premature’, Bihar tells SC

 The FIR cannot be transferred merely on the apprehension of bias and that in criminal proceedings the concept of jurisdiction cannot be applied like civil cases, the state government told the Supreme Court.

+Separately, the Supreme Court on Friday dismissed a petition by a law student, seeking directions to transfer the inquiry into Rajput’s death to either the Central Bureau of Investigation or National Investigation Agency, ANI reported.
+A bench headed by Chief Justice SA Bobde said Rajput’s father was already pursuing the case and therefore the student has no reason to venture into the matter.

+“Who are you,” Bobde asked the student.
+“You are a total stranger unnecessarily interfering in the case...Don’t make absurd statements.
+The probe is on the behest of the father.
+We are dismissing your petition.”

-On Thursday, the Central Bureau of Investigation filed a first information report against Chakraborty and five others in connection with the death of Rajput.
+On Thursday, the CBI filed a first information report against Chakraborty and five others in connection with the death of Rajput.
 The agency’s Special Investigation Team led by Joint Director Manoj Shashidhar will pursue the case.
 The Bihar government had recommended a CBI probe after Tiwari was quarantined and not allowed to step out.

 Chakraborty, who has denied the allegations levelled against her, had urged Union Home Minister Amit Shah to order a CBI inquiry into Rajput’s death, though now she is opposed to a non-Maharashtra Police investigation.